cityandwool/danryland/_posts/2017-05-06-how-to-focus-on-your-vision.markdown

 ## 1. Set your vision ##

-Take time to mediate on what your good at.
+Take time to mediate on what you're good at.
 What do you want to achieve?

 Write it down.